maxint-app/plaid_universal/README.md

 # Plaid Universal

-Plaid Link for every Flutter platform.
+Plaid Link for Flutter platform supporting iOS, Android, MacOS, Linux, Windows and Web.

 See [Plaid Link documentation](https://plaid.com/docs/link/) to learn how to use it